MaximeBoulat/AAI501-TeamProject/FinalProject/FinalProject.md

 Autonomous navigation through complex environments is a fundamental challenge in robotics and artificial intelligence.
 This project explores whether a robot can learn to navigate in a randomly generated two-dimensional world with obstacles using supervised learning.
 A world generator creates 30×30 grids populated with single-tile obstacles and random linear walls; an agent equipped with eight radial sensors receives the distance to the nearest obstacle in each direction together with its Euclidean distance to the goal.
 An A* path-planner produces optimal actions, which serve as the supervisory signal for training.
 We perform exploratory data analysis to understand the distribution of sensor readings and evaluate multiple classification algorithms—including Random Forest, XGBoost, logistic regression, support vector machines, Naïve Bayes, K-nearest neighbors and a neural network—on the resulting dataset.

-We find that ________________

-BEFORE: all models struggle to exceed 0.37 accuracy due to severe information asymmetry and shifting-signals problems inherent in the data.

-AFTER: a wide variety of machine learning models are capable of generalizing obstacle avoidance and goal seeking behavior given that the right features are present in the training data.
+We find that a wide variety of machine learning models are capable of generalizing obstacle avoidance and goal seeking behavior with the right features.

 Our analysis draws on related work in partially observable Markov decision processes, imitation learning and differentiable planning to contextualize the limitations and recommend future directions.